Skip to main content

 • SMO 5: International Public Sector Accounting Standards

-The MonICPA is not responsible for setting public sector accounting standards but it reports that it supports the adoption of IPSAS by contributing to the translation of IPSAS for the Ministry of Finance (MoF)—the entity responsible for the implementation of public sector accounting standards in Mongolia.
+The MonICPA reports that it supports the adoption of IPSAS by contributing to the translation of IPSAS for the MoF.
+MonICPA reports that the 2021 IPSAS have been translated for application.

-The institute reports that along with the MoF, all budget entities in the country who are required to apply IPSAS are provided a copies of the Handbook of International Public Sector Accounting Pronouncements as issued by the IPSASB, and that it has developed guidelines and training activities for public sector accountants in the jurisdiction.
-The institute reports that material on IPSAS is included in its initial and continuing professional development programs.
+The institute indicates that along with the MoF, all budget entities in the country who are required to apply IPSAS are provided a copy of the Handbook of International Public Sector Accounting Pronouncements as issued by the IPSASB, and that it has developed guidelines and training activities for public sector accountants in the jurisdiction.
+The institute states that material on IPSAS is included in its initial and continuing professional development programs.

 • SMO 6: Investigation and Discipline

-The Law of Mongolia on Accounting of 1993, as amended in 2015, outlines the penalties that can be imposed on Certified Public Accountants that breach the Code of Ethics adopted MonICPA.
+The Law of Mongolia on Accounting of 1993, as amended in 2015, outlines the penalties that can be imposed on Certified Public Accountants that breach the applicable standards and requirements.
 The MonICPA’s investigative and disciplinary (I&D) system and procedure is outlined within the institute’s Code of Ethics and is performed under the oversight of the Ministry of Finance.

 As reported by MonICPA, its Ethics Committee has developed procedures related to I&D titled “Rules for Receipt of Complaints and Information Related to Ethical Cases, Investigation, Discussion and Decision.”
-The MonICPA reports that it reviewed the requirements of SMO 6, when it was revised in 2012, and had identified gaps in its appeals process; however, no information has been provided on the identified gaps.
-The MonICPA reports that in 2017, its Ethics Committee will review SMO 6 to incorporate the revised requirements and address the gaps that were previously identified.
+The MonICPA reports that it reviewed the requirements of SMO 6 in 2012, and had identified gaps in its appeals process.
+The MonICPA reported that in 2017 its Ethics Committee was to review SMO 6 again address the gaps that were previously identified.
+Since then, MonICPA has established a new Oversight Committee, consisting of nine members, with responsibility to conduct investigation and discipline activities as approved the MonICPA Board.

-The MonICPA states that it has developed processes for receipt of claims and complaints, and raises the public’s awareness of its I&D system through its website and other institutional communications channels, such as its newspaper and quarterly journal.
+The MonICPA states that it raises the public’s awareness of its I&D system through its website and other institutional communications channels, such as its newspaper and quarterly journal.

 • SMO 7: International Financial Reporting Standards

-As part of its translation activities, the MonICPA states it has developed processes to provide translations of the latest IFRS updates and has used translation software—SDL-TRADOS—since February 2013 and in 2014, and created a translation database.
+As part of its translation activities, the MonICPA states it has developed processes to provide translations of the latest IFRS updates and has used translation software—SDL-TRADOS—since February 2013 and in 2014 created a translation database.

+MonICPA reports that for the first time, part B is being published and is to be approved by the review committee.
+In addition, the ISSB S1 and S2 standards have also been translated and published.
+The timeline to set an effective date of the standards is still yet to be determined.
 To support its members with the implementation of accounting standards, the MonICPA has incorporated standard-related topics into its various initial and continuous professional development programs, and provides additional training through workshops, international conferences, and online video training.
-In addition, the institute developed guidelines on interpreting the changes to IFRS in 2010.

 Disclaimer